launchdarkly/api-client-dotnet/docs/FlagsApi.md

 <a name="postfeatureflag"></a>
 # **PostFeatureFlag**
-> void PostFeatureFlag (string projectKey, string featureFlagKey, FeatureFlagBody featureFlagBody)
+> void PostFeatureFlag (string projectKey, FeatureFlagBody featureFlagBody)

 Create a feature flag